 One of MIGA’s top strategic priorities is to support investment in IDA countries: MIGA mobilizes private sector participation through political risk guarantees for investments in a broad range of sectors, helping to boost investment and keep revenues flowing.
 In FY15, MIGA provided $2.8 billion in investment guarantees; half of the projects supported were in IDA countries.

 The IBRD works in middle-income countries and creditworthy poorer countries by promoting sustainable development through loans, guarantees, risk management products, and analytical and advisory services.
 IDA and IBRD countries partner though knowledge exchange, innovation, South-South learning, and finance.

 As an integral part of the new integrated World Bank Group strategy, IDA is strengthening its ability to catalyze and leverage private resources, promote foreign and domestic private investment, and maximize the positive spillovers of private investment for IDA countries.

 The International Development Association

-most difficult and complex situations to help hundreds of millions of people escape the cycle of abject poverty.
+The International Development Association (IDA) paves the way for others in the most difficult and complex situations to help hundreds of millions of people escape the cycle of abject poverty.